ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 Where the information is `OFFICIAL-SENSITIVE`, it **SHALL** be transferred to an assured system, assured to the same level as the data being transferred, provided by the external 3rd party, using one of the [data in transit](#data-in-transit) options.

-Any transfer to a 3rd party **SHALL** be undertaken with appropriate security controls in place, using the guidance from this document, and seeking advice from Information Assurance and the MoJ CISO as required.
+Any transfer to a 3rd party **SHALL** be undertaken with appropriate security controls in place, using the guidance from this document, and seeking advice from the MoJ [Security team](mailto:security@justice.gov.uk) as required.

 ##### Sharing across an unsecured network